 Today marks the first time Adobe has released updates to its core video and audio applications ahead of NAB, where the company will put After Effects and Premiere Pro front and center on the show floor.
 Why wait?
 Here’s an overview of everything new that’s available for immediate download to anyone with a Creative Cloud subscription.

-For a detailed overview, check back during NAB when the course After Effects CC 2017: New Features from LinkedIn Learning (otherwise known as Lynda.com) will be updated with everything that’s brand new as of today.
-This course will feature the examples depicted here in step-by-step detail, including this free preview of Essential Graphics.
+For a detailed overview, you can look at my course After Effects CC 2017: New Features from LinkedIn Learning (otherwise known as Lynda.com), newly updated with everything that’s been added.
+This course features the examples depicted here in step-by-step detail, including this free preview of Essential Graphics.